walles/headsetharry/README.md

   [Google Play](https://play.google.com/apps/publish/)
 5. ```git push --tags```

-# TODO Before Releasing on Android Market
-* Make a preferences checkbox for calendar events.
-If the user tries to enable it when we don't have READ_CALENDAR permission on Marshmallow+, take the user to the give-us-permissions screen via a suitable dialog box with an explanation.
-Make sure it's always disabled when we don't have permissions.

 # TODO Misc
 * Only contact Answers.getInstance() after we've initialized Crashlytics; this probably means "not in the emulator", but there may be